 On May 21, 2020, the TWDB approved the final administrative rules related to Regional and State Flood Planning: 31 Texas Administrative Code Chapters 361 and 362.
 On April 9, 2020, TWDB designated 15 flood planning regions based on the State's major river basins.
 On October 1, 2020, the TWDB created the regional flood planning groups to oversee preparing the first regional flood plans.
 The first regional flood plans are to be submitted to the TWDB by January 10, 2023, and the first state plan is due September 1, 2024.
 An amended regional flood plan that meets the requirements contained in Texas Water Code § 16.062 and 31 Texas Administrative Code Chapters 361 and 362 shall be adopted by the Regional Flood Planning Groups by July 14, 2023.
+An additional amendment was approved by the group, to be submitted by April 1, 2025.
 An updated version of the regional flood plans will be due every five years thereafter.